TIMELINE-From arrest to flight - key dates in the Ghosn affair

 Japanese prosecutors arrested Ghosn again on suspicion the former Nissan boss had tried to enrich himself at the automaker’s expense, in another dramatic twist that his lawyers said was an attempt to muzzle him.

-This marked the fourth time that prosecutors had arrested the once-feted executive, a scandal that has rocked the global auto industry and shone a harsh light on Japan’s judicial system.
+This marked the fourth time that prosecutors had arrested the once-feted executive.

 March 6, 2019: